“What was the problem with my boys, anyway?”

 Andrey began stuttering, trying to persuade them.
-Gromov wondered whether the excitement partially originates from the fact that even Andrey, despite all the talks, might have led a dull life on Academy.
+Gromov wondered whether the excitement partially originates from the fact that even Andrey, despite all his talks, might have led a dull life at Academy.

-He died three time when ordered to go suicidal, which was the tactic of last resort under Q-Field impact.
-From distorted point of view, commonly adopted in Space Forces, they shall hail Sergeant Jerzinski for the ultimate display of bravery.
+He died three times when ordered to go suicidal, which was the last-resort tactic under the Q-Field impact.
+From a distorted perspective, commonly adopted in Space Forces, they should hail Sergeant Jerzinski for the ultimate display of bravery.
 Perhaps he was missing the glorious old times as well.

-Pilots and gunners, including technical personnel, glorified such deaths like the badge of honor.
-From Gromov’s perspective, red number on the sleeve could hardly justified the loss of memory and slight mental retardation.
+Pilots and gunners, including technical personnel, glorified such deaths as the badge of honor.
+From Gromov’s perspective, the sleeve's red number could hardly justify the loss of memory and slight mental retardation.

 “The sky is open for an ambush, then?” he asked.